Goods In Transit Insurance

 What type of goods in transit policy do I need?

 The type of goods in transit insurance you need depends on the prevailing risks whilst transporting your goods in the course of business.
 A standard policy should cover movement in the United Kingdom, the Republic of Ireland, the Isle of Man and the Channel Islands including seas.
-A goods-in-transit policy should protect your business against damage in the process of transporting your goods, loss (during transportation), theft in the process of moving the goods, unusual delay (clarify with your insurer).
+A goods-in-transit policy should protect your business against damage in the process of transporting your goods, loss (during transportation), theft in the process of moving the goods, and unusual delay (clarify with your insurer).

 Note-; Most insurance companies will not cover your transit if it is detected that goods that were transported were spoilt as a result of bad packaging or due to the inferiority of the goods that were transported.
 It is your job to work on the quality of your goods and not that of the insurance company.